jonathancodev/parking-lot/README.md

 - A motorcycle can park in any spot
 - A car can park in a single-car spot or a van spot
 - A van can park a van spot or car spot, but it will take up 3 adjacent car spots

+## Parking Lot API

+The application API is storing all data in memory, therefore when you stop the application all the data will be lost.

 ### Run without Docker
 #### Install JDK